 East Gippsland contains two thirds of Victoria’s Rainforest Sites Of Significance (RFSOS), a land management classification developed to identify and delineate the highest quality rainforest areas.

-This project, funded by the Ross Trust will identify, evaluate and actively manage threats to the ecological recovery and condition of ten known Rainforest Sites of Significance in East Gippsland, covering a total RFSOS area of 5000ha and containing a core of more than 300 ha of magnificent rainforest.
+This project, funded by the Ross Trust has identified, evaluated and actively managed threats to the ecological recovery and condition of ten known Rainforest Sites of Significance in East Gippsland, covering a total RFSOS area of 5000ha and containing a core of more than 300 ha of magnificent rainforest.

 The project will complement and add to the scope of existing recovery works being undertaken by the Victorian government.
 Delivering targeted protection for fire-affected native species from the threats posed by invasive weeds and browsing by introduced deer.
 This investment will in turn position the sites well for long-term inclusion in future government fire-recovery programmes, assisting the natural recovery of these rainforests to the greatest extent possible.

 Rainforests are naturally fire-sensitive ecosystems.
 They make a disproportionate contribution to biodiversity conservation relative to their size in the landscape, containing 14% of all threatened species in Victoria yet only covering 1.4% of its land area.
 This makes rainforest a strategic target for conservation investment and works.

 The recent bushfires have, unfortunately, impacted a majority of East Gippsland’s RFSOS, with over 70% of mapped warm temperate rainforest known to have been damaged.